kartoza/IGRAC-ZimAndMozDigitizing/docs/src/digitising-process.md

 georeferencing the Zouth Region of Mozambique so were done before it was decided that using the Thin Plate Spline transformation was providing false results.

-1. The first iteration was done using the Thin Plate Spline transformation where all the residual pixels were a false zero.
+1. The first iteration was done using the `Thin Plate Spline transformation` where all the residual pixels were a false zero.
 10 GCPs were used and resulted in good approximation that had some discrepancies between the georeferenced image and the reference dataset.

-2. The second iteration also used the Thin Plate Spline transformation.
+2. The second iteration also used the `Thin Plate Spline transformation`.
 All the Residual Pixels were zero.
 Points were added to the previous attempt's GCPs to total 201 GCPs.
 The Northern Region of Mozambique had many small islands and outlying points that had to be 'forced' into the correct place.

-3. The last iteration of georeferencing Mozambique's Northern Region was done using a Polynomial 3 transformation with 149 GCPs.
+3. The last iteration of georeferencing Mozambique's Northern Region was done using a `Polynomial 3 transformation` with 149 GCPs.
 All the Residual Pixels for the GCPs were under 10.
 A polynomial 3 transformation was chosen as it warped the image the least but had the fewest discrepancies between the reference dataset and the georeferenced image.
 The image below shows the georeferencer with the GCPs on the map and the GCP table showing the residuals being